 - Small cuts

-Your doctor can rule out other types of infections or disorders and give you a diagnosis.
+Your doctor can rule out other types of infections or disorders and give you a diagnosis on whether or not you have a vaginal yeast infection.

 The way that yeast infections work is by yeast burrowing their “hyphae” deep under your skin or inside your body, which allows them to soak up nutrients and continue to survive.
 So if you only put creams and ointments on the surface of your skin, you’re missing a large percentage of the yeast that multiplies below, deeper within in your body.
 This is one of the reasons that some women have different forms of vaginitis and vaginal yeast infections over and over — because they don’t target all of the yeast and cut off its life supply.